magnamad/CNT_2003_paper/Model1/MD_Setup_Checkpoints.md

 Random initialization of velocities with a seed of 12345

+> You can fix all the atoms position in LAMMPS , as in , it does not experience any force , so no vibration of atoms or translation/rotation of sheet
+> There are ways to ensure that the sheet does not transate but the atoms vibrate too in LAMMPS.

 14. fix TVSTAT all nvt temp/berendsen Tstart Tstop Tdamp

 In LAMMPS, a “fix” is any operation that is applied to the system during timestepping or minimization.
 Examples include